robrkerr/D3-visualising-data/09-d3exit.md

 <label><input type="checkbox" name="region" class="region_cb" value="Sub-Saharan Africa" checked="checked"/> Sub-Saharan Africa</label>
 ~~~

 The next step is to add an event listener to the JavaScript file.
 Luckily, D3 provides us with some nice options.
-The `value` needs to be set to the region, because this is the value we want to filter our data by later.
+The `value` attribute of the input element needs to be set to the region, because this is the value we want to filter our data by later.

 ~~~{.js}
 d3.selectAll(".region_cb").on("change", function () { <--- stuff happens here ---> });